wp-plugins/fv-wordpress-flowplayer/readme.txt

 This happens when you set width and height of the video other than are native dimensions.
 We recommend to use native dimensions of the video when placing on a webpage.

+= The splash image and controlbar are not working properly in widgets. =

+Please upgrade to version at least 1.0.6.

+= I would like to lozalize the play again button. =

+Currently there is no support for other languages.
+Some localizations for Flowplayer exists, but there is no official support from flowplayer.org.

+= Where can I change the default directory for videos? =

+You can change this manually in the the models/flowplayer.php in the flowplayer_head function.
+It you use videos in widgets you might need to edit the function flowplayer_content in controller/frontend.php as well.
+Please be carefull when editing source codes.

 == Screenshots ==